ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Transactions.md

-description: Some use cases of creating transactions on a Besu network
+description: Some use cases of creating transactions on a Hyperledger Besu network
 <!--- END of page meta data -->

 # Creating and Sending Transactions

-You can send signed transactions using the [`eth_sendRawTransaction`](../../Reference/API-Methods.md#eth_sendrawtransaction) JSON-RPC API method.
+You can send signed transactions using Hyperledger Besu [`eth_sendRawTransaction`](../../Reference/API-Methods.md#eth_sendrawtransaction) JSON-RPC API method.

 Signed transactions can be simple value transfers, contract creation, or contract invocation.